10 Simple Ways to Hack Alcohol Use to Keep Your Health, Fitness & Running Goals on Track

 As you can see, we can have our indulgences & keep our goals on track.
 However, it does take some strategy & the willingness to adapt when consequences appear!

-For more practical ways to unlock your best health, fitness, running or athletic performance, subscribe to my newsletter tips below.
+For more practical ways to unlock your best health, fitness or running, subscribe to my newsletter tips below.

-And if looking for comprehensive support to achieve your goals with more energy, less stress & sustainable success, check out my Badass Breakthrough Academy for women age 35+, free courses & 1:1 coaching services here.
+And if looking for support to achieve your goals with more energy, less stress & an informed science-based approach, check out my Badass Breakthrough Academy for women age 35+, free courses & 1:1 coaching services here.

 Wishing you a vibrant, healthy day,

-Louise Valentine, MPH, CHES, CSCS, ACSM-EP, ACSM-EIM, BCTMB
+Louise Valentine, MPH, CHES, CSCS, ACSM-EP, EIM, CPT, BCTMB

 Named #1 Health Education Specialist in U.S., Top 10 Performance Coach